tobyvarland/node-red-contrib-varland-plating/readme.md

 - **`process historic logs`**
   Checks the strategy for all variables meeting the defintion of historic log triggers and triggers the log if the trigger is set to true.

+- **`get variables by regexp`**
+  Used to return values of all variables of selected type whose name matches the supplied regular expression.